biocommons/biocommons.github.io/docs/code-of-conduct.md

-# Contributor Covenant Code of Conduct
+# Code of Conduct

+!!! note "Contributor Covenant 2.1"

+    The biocommons uses the [Contributor Covenant, version 2.1](https://www.contributor-covenant.org/version/2/1/code_of_conduct.html).
+It is reproduced verbatim below.

 ## Our Pledge